Manual Liquid Handling Focuses on Ergonomics

 - Make sure the operator’s hand can flex without removing the pipette.

-Some pipettes may be calibrated by the user, but most calibrations are carried out at the original manufacturer’s facility or, as in the case of BrandTech products, through a thirdparty service provider.
+Some pipettes may be calibrated by the user, but most calibrations are carried out at the original manufacturer’s facility or through a third-party service provider.
 Some service companies perform calibration at the customer’s site.

 Calibration is conducted by dispensing volumes of water and weighing them on an analytical balance.
 Calibration usually takes place off-site at the calibrator’s facility, under conditions of strict environmental control and using standardized methods and materials.
 For example, Eppendorf employs a weighing vessel and a trap to reduce evaporation from small samples.
 The company’s calibration room is maintained at 50 percent relative humidity and a constant temperature.
 Water used during testing is degassed and distilled; technicians test three different volumes for variable-volume pipettes; and all volumes are measured at least ten times.